dagzk/COVID_19/README.md

 Case Study of Switzerland During COVID-19

 Using data updated daily from ECDC's website, we take a look at the number of cases and deaths for countries within the dataset.
 We then focus on Switzerland's data.
 Note that the data is updated daily.
-I used AWS services to run my original script daily.

 ### What This Notebook Shows:
 1. General review and use of Pandas, Numpy, SciPy, Scikit-learn, Matplotlib, Seaborn and Styling